MMChandler/cuddleFish/README.md

 # cuddleFish
-This was a college CompSci project to create an encrypted chat application.
+This was a college CompSci project to create an encrypted chat application, completed in December of 2014.

 CuddleFish is the very beginnings of what could be a larger project--if I'd had more time, I would have enjoyed making it into a secure audio/video chat, perhaps even with some VPN